Meet The Director

 This was my home as a child and most of my teenage years

 But I did overcome it – with help from many kind people, just like you.
-My story shows how you can make a difference for many of India’s most precious people.
+My story shows how you can make a difference to those who are in very desperate need.

-The one thing I had that too many people today do not have in India and many other places, is access to quality education.
+The one thing I had that too many people today do not have, is access to quality education.
 That’s why educating the kids is one of the main goals of Happy Hearts, one of Remedia’s six charities.

 As a little girl, I lived here under these stairs with my mother and sister.

-Many in India still live in conditions just like this, or worse
+Many people all over the world still live in conditions just like this, or worse

 So why do I give to my own charity?
 I give because the people I’m helping are just like me.
 I give because I am making a difference.

-Just like a few people in key moments helped me and my family keep on living – literally – and gave us the tiniest hope that life one day would be better, you can give that same tiny hope to people living across India an the UK.
+Just like a few people in key moments helped me and my family keep on living – literally – and gave us the tiniest hope that life one day would be better, you can give that same tiny hope to people living across the world.